On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra

 \section{Automatic continuity of generalized derivations of the third type}

-The main goal of this section is to get a result on the automatic continuity of generalized derivation of the third type from a C$^*$-algebra $\mathcal{A}$ to a Banach $\mathcal{A}$-bimodule.
-We begin with an example of a 3-tuple of maps behaving like a derivation in which one or two of the last two maps is not linear.
+The main goal of this section is to establish a result assuring the automatic continuity of every generalized derivation of the third type from a C$^*$-algebra $\mathcal{A}$ into a Banach $\mathcal{A}$-bimodule.
+We begin with an example of a $3$-tuple of maps behaving like a derivation in which at least one of the last two maps in the triplet is not linear.

 \begin{example} Let $\mathcal{A}$ be an algebra, and let